Johanmkr/MasterThesis/log/dbd.md

 * Investigated data (see ptpg/testing_data.ipynb)
 * Almost done with creating a dataloader object, then a simple ML pipeline can follow in order to see whether this works.

+## Monday 26.06.23
+* Continued to build dataset and dataloader objects of the dummy data from two small slices of gr and newtonian.
+* How to best normalise the data?
+Zero centred and unit variance?